wuertele/Drupal-Deployer/README.txt

 This instruction assumes that you are upgrading FCKeditor module [M] and FCKeditor (the editor)[E] at the same time.
 Instructions specific for module upgrades are tagged with [M], steps that must be taken when upgrading FCKeditor (the editor) are marked with [E].

-   1. [M] Download the latest version of FCKeditor module from http://drupal.org/project/fckeditor (it is advised to read release notes before going further)
+   1. [M] Download the latest version of FCKeditor module from http://drupal.org/project/fckeditor (it is advised to read release notes before going further).
-   2. [E] Download the latest version of FCKeditor from http://www.fckeditor.net/download (it is advised to read "what's new" before going further: http://www.fckeditor.net/whatsnew)
+   2. [E] Download the latest version of FCKeditor from http://www.fckeditor.net/download (it is advised to read "what's new" before going further: http://www.fckeditor.net/whatsnew).
    3. [M] Back up your database.
    4. [EM] Place the site in "Off-line" mode, to let the database updates run without interruption and avoid displaying errors to end users of the site.
    5. [E] If you have used the FCKeditor built-in file browser, make a backup of sites/all/modules/fckeditor/fckeditor/editor/filemanager/connectors/php/config.php